LordiAnders/PAYDAY-2-VR-Fixes/README.md

 - Weapons with underbarrel modes now support reload timelines so they can be reloaded correctly.
 - Held and dropped magazines that have bullets in them are now affected by your current ammo count.
 - Removed annoying grip points on the LMGs that make them hard to two-hand properly, they now only have 1 grip point.
+- The game no longer automatically attempts a weapon butt melee attack when turning.

 ## Underbarrel weapons
 Overkill had apparently tried to get underbarrel weapons working in VR.